-B. Standards for Conditional Uses, Requested Uses and Development Order Amendments When considering a development order Development Order application for a conditional or requested use Conditional or Requested Use, or a development order amendment, the BCC and ZC shall consider standards 1 - 9 indicated below.
+B. Standards for Conditional Uses, Requested Uses and Development Order Amendments When considering a development order Development Order application for a condition use Conditional or Requested Use, or a development nendment, the BCC and ZC shall consider standards 1 - 9 indicated below.
 A Conditional or Requested Use conditional or requested use, or Development Order Amendment development order amendment which fails to meet any of these standards shall be deemed adverse to the public interest and shall not be approved.
 [Ord.
 2007-001]